 Scrub Pants ✓ Loose fitting styles ✓ Elastic or drawstring waistband ✓ Pants with two back pockets, two side pockets or cargo pockets may be worn.
-Scrub Dresses/Skirts ✓ Skirt must be knee-length to midcalf length ✓ Made of non-shedding, scrub type woven material ✓ Must wear hose Lab Coats/Jackets ✓ Same as uniform color or white (except where otherwise noted) ✓ May add embroidered DCH logo, employee name, unit, or credentials; limit to 2 lines ✓ White lab jacket when worn over business attire in the clinical setting ✓ Fleece jackets should be made of non-shedding material and may only be worn in non-procedural departments Attire Clothes that are clean, pressed and in good condition.
-Sized appropriately.
-Appropriate to the job being performed.
-Dress, skirt or top worn as a dress with length at least to tip of fingernails when standing Asymmetric and/or high low dress, skirt, or top worn as a dress where length of shortest part to fingertips when standing Leggings, hosiery or tights worn with a dress, shirt or top worn as a dress with length at least to tip of fingernails when standing Skirts with splits at or below the knee Cropped pants (where the length ends at the ankle) Logo shirts and knit shirts only in designated departments × × × Blue jeans or denim pants, jackets, skirts or dresses Tight-fitting pants made of t- shirt fabric, nylon, spandex, etc. worn without a dress, skirt or top with length at least to tip of fingernails when standing Leggings, hosiery or tights without a dress, skirt or top with length at least to tip of fingernails, including those worn with long boots Asymmetric and/or high low dress, skirt or top where length of shortest part is not at least to fingertips when standing, including those worn with long boots x Casual wear, such as shorts or capri pants (where the length ends above the ankle) × Tight fitting clothing × Revealing clothing such as plunging necklines, high skirt splits, crop tops, etc. × T-shirts, including printed promotional t-shirts (unless approved by administration for game or team day designated weekends) Employee Badges Employee badge should be worn at all times as a part of the uniform, in the upper chest area.
-DCH-sanctioned badge holder, lanyard or pull pin with the picture and name displayed prominently.
-DCH service award pins, badges or patches and professional school and certification pins. x Political, religious, potentially offensive images or message buttons, stickers or pins not issued by DCH.
+Scrub Dresses/Skirts ✓ Skirt must be knee-length to midcalf length ✓ Made of non-shedding, scrub type woven material ✓ Must wear hose Lab Coats/Jackets ✓ Same as uniform color or white (except where otherwise noted) ✓ May add embroidered DCH logo, employee name, unit, or credentials; limit to 2 lines ✓ White lab jacket when worn over business attire in the clinical setting ✓ Fleece jackets should be made of non-shedding material and may only be worn in non-procedural departments Attire ✓ Clothes that are clean, pressed and in good condition.
+X Blue jeans or denim pants, jackets, skirts or dresses ✓ Sized appropriately. ✓ Appropriate to the job being performed. ✓ Dress, skirt or top worn as a dress with length at least to tip of fingernails when standing ✓ Asymmetric and/or high low dress, skirt, or top worn as a dress where X Tight-fitting pants made of t- shirt fabric, nylon, spandex, etc. worn without a dress, skirt or top with length at least to tip of fingernails when standing length of shortest part to fingertips when standing ✓ Leggings, hosiery or tights worn with a dress, shirt or top worn as a dress with length at least to tip of fingernails when standing ✓ Skirts with splits at or below the knee X Leggings, hosiery or tights without a dress, skirt or top with length at least to tip of fingernails, including those worn with long boots ✓ Cropped pants (where the length ends at the ankle) ✓ Logo shirts and knit shirts only in designated departments X Asymmetric and/or high low dress, skirt or top where length of shortest part is not at least to fingertips when standing, including those worn with long boots

+× Casual wear, such as shorts or capri pants (where the length ends above the ankle) × Tight fitting clothing × Revealing clothing such as plunging necklines, high skirt splits, crop tops, etc. × T-shirts, including printed promotional t-shirts (unless approved by administration for game or team day designated weekends) Employee Badges ✓ Employee badge should be worn at all times as a part of the uniform, in the upper chest area. ✓ DCH-sanctioned badge holder, lanyard or pull pin with the picture and name displayed prominently. ✓ DCH service award pins, badges or patches and professional school and certification pins.
+X Political, religious, potentially offensive images or message buttons, stickers or pins not issued by DCH.

-Violations of the dress and personal appearance policy, the jewelry, nails or cologne policy will be treated with the progressive discipline policy.
+Violations of the dress and personal appearance policy, the jewelry, nails or fragrance policy will be treated with the progressive discipline policy.